 Each fund can have different share classes.
 These classes can be defined by many different factors, with some paying out income to investors but others accumulating the income within the designated fund.
 Share classes may also have different annual management charges and ongoing charges figures.

-Usually referenced to as ‘going short’, this is the practice of trying to profit on an investment by betting that its value will fall in the future.
+Usually referred to as ‘going short’, this is the practice of trying to profit on an investment by betting that its value will fall in the future.
 This is done by selling an investment that is not currently owned by the seller and is typically achieved by using derivatives.
 This is done in the hope that it can be bought later for a cheaper price prior to delivery, therefore allowing the seller to make a profit.

 Single pricing refers to a fund that has one price that is the same for buyers and sellers.
 The T. Bailey Funds are singly-priced.
 This is the opposite to ‘dual pricing’.